 Since the new model of SET allocation was introduced in September 2017 there has been a move towards the use of the NEPS “student support file” document (pictured) for planning for children who receive support, although it is up to the school to decide on the format that works best for them for their planning.

-The Individual Education Plan (IEP) format is still acceptable if schools wish to use it and I have a sample and template available on teachingplans.ie here.
+The Individual Education Plan (IEP) format is still being used in some schools wish to and I have a FREE sample and template available on teachingplans.ie here.
 However, in this post I will focus on completing support plans using the “student support file” file only.
 The exact same student support file document is used for children on all 3 levels of the continuum: Classroom, school support, and school support+.

 A classroom support plan is prepared by the class teacher, with some assistance from the SET teacher (who for instance may carry out observations of the child and record data when the class teacher is teaching).
 The SET teacher prepares the plans at school support and school support+ level, with input from the class teacher (e.g. the targets will be agreed between the SET and class teacher).